 Hello!
 My name is Paul Harris and I'm the Chairman of the charity Computers For The Disabled.
-This is my honest, short biography and I hope you enjoy it.
+This is my short biography.

 But life had a terrible surprise in store for me.

 In 1990 when I was just 40 years old I suffered a stroke that left me with hardly any use of my left hand and leg and my speech was impaired.
 I needed a long stay in Orsett Stroke Unit in Essex and I was in a wheelchair for a long while and was unable to enjoy life as it was with my family.
 I had three beautiful small children at that time, 6 years, 4 years and a baby of only 9 Months old.